Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/lightprobes/irradiance_volumes.rst

 Intensity
    Intensity factor of the recorded lighting.
    Making this parameter anything other than 1.0 is not physically correct.
-Use it for tweaking or artistic purpose.
+Use it for tweaking or artistic purposes.

 Resolution
    Spatial resolution for Irradiance Volumes is determined per probe.